LLNL/Umpire/docs/sphinx/tutorial/replay.rst

   Optional and varies upon event type

-As can be seen, the *major*, *minor*, and *patch* version numbers are captured within the *result* for this event.
+As can be seen, the *major*, *minor*, and *patch* version numbers are captured within the *payload* for this event.

 makeMemoryResource Event
 ------------------------